Create a Windows VM with accelerated networking using Azure PowerShell

 To use accelerated networking with a Linux virtual machine, see Create a Linux VM with accelerated networking.

 Accelerated networking enables single root I/O virtualization (SR-IOV) to a VM, greatly improving its networking performance.
-This high-performance path bypasses the host from the datapath, reducing latency, jitter, and CPU utilization, for use with the most demanding network workloads on supported VM types.
-The following picture shows communication between two VMs with and without accelerated networking:
+This high-performance path bypasses the host from the data path, which reduces latency, jitter, and CPU utilization for the most demanding network workloads on supported VM types.
+The following diagram illustrates how two VMs communicate with and without accelerated networking:

 Without accelerated networking, all networking traffic in and out of the VM must traverse the host and the virtual switch.
 The virtual switch provides all policy enforcement, such as network security groups, access control lists, isolation, and other network virtualized services to network traffic.

-- Decreased CPU utilization: Bypassing the virtual switch in the host leads to less CPU utilization for processing network traffic.
+Decreased CPU utilization: Bypassing the virtual switch in the host leads to less CPU utilization for processing network traffic.

 Supported operating systems

-Microsoft Windows Server 2012 R2 Datacenter and Windows Server 2016.
+- Windows Server 2012 R2 Datacenter

 Supported VM instances